How to get your license: Manufactured home/travel trailer dealer

 - Have an exterior sign that is permanently affixed to the land or building with the business name and the type of business (such as auto sales).

 - Have an operating telecommunications system and a phone number listed in directory assistance.
+A mobile number is acceptable as long as it is listed in directory assistance.

 - Be open from 10 a.m. – 4 p.m., five days per week.
 These hours are referred to as “normal business hours.”
 Additional hours and days of operation may be added at your discretion.
 You must prominently post the hours of operation at the main entrance doors.